HOW TO SPOT SIGNS OF ANXIETY IN YOUR CHILD

 By Ellie Barker

-When I asked Professor Cathy Creswell, a Clinical Advisor to Anxiety UK if it surprised her parents were being taught how to manage their children’s mental health at seven, she answered “no.”
+When I asked Professor Cathy Creswell, a Clinical Advisor to Anxiety UK if it surprised her parents were being taught how to recognise symptoms of anxiety in children under 10 (covering eating disorders, panic attacks and compulsive disorders), she answered “no.”

 Despite this, we have found in recent studies that a very small proportion of children who have problems with anxiety and their families receive any support, which is a terrible shame.”